OvJafri/JAX-EP/README.md

 | `tau_close` | 2.7259e+00 | 2.7538e+00 | 1.0103 |
 | `G_IL` | -2.7231e+04 | -2.7209e+04 | 0.9992 |

-Forward-mode derivatives agreed closely with the FD reference across all five parameters — mean absolute deviation ~1.5%, maximum ~5.3%, both within the benchmark's stability criterion — whereas reverse-mode jax.grad again diverged from the FD reference by many orders of magnitude due to the stiff ionic dynamics
+Forward-mode derivatives agreed closely with the FD reference across all five parameters with mean absolute deviation ~1.5%, maximum ~5.3%.
+Both of these were found within the benchmark's stability criterion whereas reverse-mode jax.grad diverged from the FD reference by many orders of magnitude due to the stiff ionic dynamics

 This example extends the differentiability test beyond the simplified 3D cube to a geometry **extracted directly from the patient-specific LA anatomy**, while retaining the simulated HD-grid omnipolar EGM generation pipeline.
 The patch test and outputs can be reproduced with `patch_differentiability_showcase.py`; the extracted geometry is provided as `patch_geometry.npz`.